 To qualify for SSI, a person must have:

 In Georgia, SSI recipients automatically receive Medicaid, and they may also be eligible for food stamps.

-The main DSA office is in Stone Mountain.
+The main DAS office is in Stone Mountain.
 There are satellite offices in Athens, Dalton, Savannah, and Thomasville as well.
 Here is their contact information.

 1551 Juliette Road

 In some cases, the State of Georgia adds on a small state supplement to the federal SSI payment.
 The Georgia Department of Human Resources (DHR) manages the SSI supplement.
 You do not need to apply separately for the state SSI supplement because the DHR will identify recipients who are eligible (currently only those living in Medicaid facilities).

 There are public and private agencies within the state to provide assistance and advocacy for the disabled, including: